bohmiiidd/TCPdump-Poc/README.md

 # TCPdump-Poc

-A vulnerability has been discovered in the tcpdump build script (build.sh) where arbitrary code can be executed by manipulating environment variables, particularly CC and PATH.
-These environment variables are used without proper validation, enabling an attacker to inject malicious commands.
+The vulnerability arises from improper handling of environment variables in the build.sh script.
+Specifically, the CC and PATH variables, which are used to define the compiler and executable search paths, are not sanitized or validated before being used in the build process.
+An attacker can set CC to a malicious script or executable that performs arbitrary actions when the script is executed.